 Click on images to view sizes and pricing.
-More about my vertical abstract paintings and prints.
+More about my vertical abstract paintings.

 FREE SHIPPING TO THE U.S. AND CANADA.
 Please inquire about shipping costs to other countries.

-60-day return policy: You may return a painting or print for any reason within 60 days for a refund or exchange.
+60-day return policy: You may return a painting for any reason within 60 days for a refund or exchange.

 Secure shopping cart: Pay by check, Paypal, Visa, MasterCard, or American Express.

 Installment purchases are available.
 Email Lynne@ARTBYLT.COM for more information.

 When I paint a square canvas it is most likely to end up totally non-representational or non-objective.
 A vertical format often lends itself to a non-representational image, but sometimes inspires me to think of trees, stems, or other vertical images of nature.
 It takes some getting used to when I change from painting a square surface to a vertical.
 That's why I often stick with one shape at a time, doing a series before I change again.

 Some of my nature-inspired vertical paintings are based on images of trees and forests, others on leafy plants, and others on flowers.
 More geometrical-based non-objective paintings are Circus Partners and Fresco.
 Another group of four paintings consist of various interpretations of the symbol "X": X Series Three, Four, Five and Eight.

 I paint with acrylics using thick paint straight from the tube as well as thinner mixtures of paint, water and glaze medium.
 I use a brush or palette knife, depending on the effect I want to create.
 I also draw lines in acrylic paint by screwing a cap onto the end of the paint tube and squeezing the paint through the hole in the end.
 The use of line is very important to me, providing emphasis, texture, and compositional delineation.